TheJacksonLaboratory/FunDataR/4_learning/3_partitioning.md

 ### Random forest

-A tree model's prediction error is largely attributable to high variance rather than bias, and the model response variable predictions are non-linear functions of the predictors.
+A tree model's prediction error is largely attributable to high variance rather than bias (assuming the tree is allowed to grow sufficiently large), and the model response variable predictions are non-linear functions of the predictors.
 The performance of classifiers with these attributes can often be substantially improved through **bagging**.
 Bagging, or **boostrap aggregation** describes fitting a separate model to a boostrap sample of the original training-set observations.
 That is, we sample the training-set observations with replacement.
 We then fit a separate tree model to each of the bootstrap samples.
-The set of tree models, forms an **ensemble** or **committee** of models, each of which is used to make predictions for a new observation.
+The set of resulting tree models, are used as an **ensemble** or **committee** of models, whose predictions are combined.
 The final prediction for that new observation is determined by either plurality vote (in the case of classification with a categorical response and discrete class prediction) or by averaging (in the case of regression with a continuous response variable or probabilistic predictions of class membership).
-The ensemble model's variance is expected to be reduced relative to the original model, but the bias is expected to be the same, so overall, the ensemble model should on average have higher accuracy than a single tree.
+The ensemble model's variance is typically expected to be reduced relative to the original model, but the bias is expected to be the same, so the average ensemble model should have higher accuracy than a single tree.

 One byproduct of the bagging process, is that for each tree, there will tend to be some observations that do not appear in the bootstrap sample used to train that tree.
 These